 Frequently Asked Questions:

 Most shredded cheese is gluten-free.
 It is dusted with cellulose powder to prevent sticking.
-As a backup, always read the ingredients label to ensure no gluten.
+As a backup, always read the ingredient label to ensure there is no gluten.
+If in doubt, you can buy a block of cheddar cheese and shred it yourself.

 This can happen if you overwork your dough.
 I always recommend mixing by hand and not using a food processor or mixer.